Photo of C.K.Itamura by Aryk Copley

 Bio

-C.K. is an Artist-in-Residence of San Francisco Unified School District Library Department and San Francisco Arts Education Project, and works with San Francisco Public Library, Contemporary Jewish Museum, San Mateo County Libraries, San Mateo County Office of Education and South San Francisco Unified School District via Young Audiences of Northern California, Youth Art Exchange and others to create and provide: professional development workshops for educators; hands-on art-making workshops for students; and to make art-making accessible to the general public.
+C.K. is an Artist-in-Residence of San Francisco Unified School District Library Department and San Francisco Arts Education Project, and works with schools, libraries and museums to to create and provide: professional development art-making workshops for educators; hands-on art-making workshops for students; and to make art-making accessible to the general public.

 Artist Statement